SFDO-Tooling/Snowfakery/docs/index.md

     end_date: +180d
 ```

-`date_between` can also be used as a function in expressions:
+`date_between` can also be used as a function in formulas:

 ```
 wedding_date: Our big day is ${{date_between(start_date="2022-01-31", end_date="2022-12-31")}}